jorsanpe/cpmbits/docs/documentation/cross-compilation.md

 ## Targets

 Each time you build a cpm project, it is built for a specific **target**.
-A target contains instructions for building the project beyond the [compilation plan](http://127.0.0.1:4000/documentation/project-descriptor.html#Compilation){:target="_blank"}.
 Targets are labeled with a **target name**.
 A target name is just an alias provided by the project developer and can be any string.
 Targets must not be confused with platforms (see next section).
 A target is something that is *specific to the project*, and its name can be anything that the developer deems meaningful.
 This is important when dealing with dependencies, as the `targets` section of the bits are ignored.

 cpm always has a target named *default*.
 When no target is specified in the command line, cpm will follow the build instructions configured under `default` in the `targets` section of the project descriptor.